 How to make the decision

 So, the best way to start when you’re figuring out how high up to mount that antenna is to look around you.
 Are there trees, houses, or anything else stopping you from getting that clear view of the sky?
 If it’s something like a tree on your property that you can trim, that’s fine.
 Otherwise you will want to plan to get that antenna up high to get past as much as possible.

-So once you’ve figured out how high you want to get the antenna, you then have to look at your own level of commitment.
+So now you’ve figured out how high you want to get the antenna.
+Then, you have to look at your own level of commitment.
 If you have to go up 50 feet to get a clear view of the sky, are you willing to put up a tower and secure it with guy wires?
-(Again, hat’s off if you are.)
+(Again, my hat’s off if you are.)
 Most people aren’t.
-So in a case like that you’re talking about finding the highest point in your house and mounting something 5-10 feet higher than that.
-That may be all you’re willing to do, and one way to compensate there is to put up a larger antenna that will do the best possible job pulling in the signal that can be pulled in.
+So in a case like that you’re talking about finding the highest point in your house.
+Then, you are mounting something 5-10 feet higher than that.
+That may be all you’re willing to do.
+So, one way to compensate there is to put up a larger antenna.
+That larger antenna will do the best possible job pulling in the signal that can be pulled in.